 Do you ever get tired of the disorder and clutter in your home?
-If so, a minimalistic lifestyle may be exactly what you need.
+If so, a minimalist lifestyle may be exactly what you need.
 Taking a step back and deciding what items are most necessary is the first step toward a new, organized beginning.
 With this handy minimalism guide, you'll learn how to downsize, remove the mess and select furniture you really love.

 What is Minimalism?